Doctor of Juridical Science (S.J.D.) in Law

 Admitted students are encouraged to review our S.J.D.
 Admitted Student Information.

 The S.J.D. curriculum involves participation in the SJD Colloquium course, thesis research, and elective coursework that will culminate in the preparation of a dissertation and oral dissertation defense.
+Download and review our Academic Rules for S.J.D.
+Students.

 In Year 1: S.J.D. students must complete the following academic requirements during their first two semesters in residence: